Volunteer in Bali

 What safety measures should I take?

-All safety measures which you must take while volunteering in Bali will be discussed in the orientation class run by our country coordinator and field staff.
+All safety measures that you must take while volunteering in Bali will be discussed in the orientation class run by our country coordinator and field staff.
 You should take normal safety precautions as you would anywhere, avoiding carrying large amounts of cash on your person, not dressing in a revealing or provocative manner, not traveling alone (especially at night), etc.

 What will happen if I get sick during my volunteer trip in Bali?